NHL on CBS: Super Series '76

 On January 4, 1976, CBS decided to televise the Soviet Wings/Buffalo Sabres Super Series game nationally.
-They likely did not expect very many viewers (with the exception of those in and near Buffalo and "rink rats" elsewhere) to watch as the game went head to head with the AFC Championship Game on NBC.
+They likely did not expect very many viewers (except those in and near Buffalo and "rink rats" elsewhere) to watch as the game went head to head with the AFC Championship Game on NBC.
 The game also had to be over by 3:30 p.m.
 EST so that CBS is ready to broadcast the pregame for the NFC Championship Game.
 So to save two minutes, they cut "O Canada" much to the dismay of those attending at Buffalo Memorial Auditorium.

 The game did extend past 3:30 p.m.
-Eastern time, so CBS ended the telecast seconds after the final buzzer went off, allowing CBS to air as much of an abbreviated NFL Today pregame show prior to the NFC Championship game as possible.
+Eastern time, so CBS ended the telecast seconds after the final buzzer went off, allowing CBS to air as much of an abbreviated NFL Today pregame show before the NFC Championship game as possible.